Coordinating Agencies & Organizations

 The U.S. Coast Guard, State Environmental Police, New Bedford Port Security Unit all have a strong presence in the Port and aim to protect the interests of maritime commerce.

-The HDC supports local maritime businesses and encourages responsible waste management through the operation and maintenance of port waste facilities.
-Also, the HDC monitors the waterfront for oil spills and floating debris daily, and ensures that operational activities do not interfere with natural resources.
-The HDC is also responsible for containing spills.
-If a vessel is damaged, sinks, or otherwise spills oil in New Bedford Harbor, the HDC will use a 110 foot oil boom to isolate and contain persistent and non-persistent substances.
+The NBPA supports local maritime businesses and encourages responsible waste management through the operation and maintenance of port waste facilities.
+Also, the NBPA monitors the waterfront for oil spills and floating debris daily, and ensures that operational activities do not interfere with natural resources.
+The NBPA is also responsible for containing spills.
+If a vessel is damaged, sinks, or otherwise spills oil in New Bedford Harbor, the NBPA will use a 110 foot oil boom to isolate and contain persistent and non-persistent substances.

-The HDC coordinates and works with the following agencies:
+The NBPA coordinates and works with the following agencies:

 - New Bedford Conservation Commission